HL7/davinci-pr/input/pagecontent/index.md

 * If a remittance is sent as a paper, that can sometimes get shredded by accident or get lost in the mail

 ### Shared Tax Identification Numbers (TIN)
 Clinics/providers owned and employed by hospitals or health systems typically bill ambulatory claims under the same tax ID as the hospital.
-The hospital and their ambulatory clinics often use different EHR and revenue cycle management (RCM) systems.
-Many large payers will only remit to a single ERA (835) receiver/pay-to address, and bank account per Tax ID.
+The hospital and their ambulatory clinics often use different EHR and RCM systems.
+Many large payers will only remit to a single electronic remittance advice (ERA) receiver/pay-to address, and bank account per Tax ID.
 The result is remit advice that include both hospital and ambulatory claims are remitted to the hospital EHR/RCM system or the primary receiver’s EHR/RCM system only.
 The workflows in place to forward remit to the ambulatory EHR/RCM vary in efficiency and automation, resulting in delayed or “lost” remit files needed by the Ambulatory EHR/RCM.
 Manual remit retrieval from the payer may be the only option for remit file recovery for the ambulatory EHR/RCM.

 ### Content and Organization
 This implementation guide (and the menu for it) is organized into the following sections: